Composer for the 2014 Conference

 To entertain himself while procrastinating on commissions, Mackey is a photography enthusiast.
 For more information, please visit his website.

-Western Michigan University is pleased to welcome Bryant as a guest composer for the School of Music's 46th annual Spring Conference on Wind and Percussion Music.
+Western Michigan University is pleased to welcome Mackey as a guest composer for the School of Music's 46th annual Spring Conference on Wind and Percussion Music.